AdvancedCustomFields/acf/.github/ISSUE_TEMPLATE/acf-bug-report.md

 ---

 <!--
-The ACF Team only accept technical bug reports via.
-Github Issues If you need support debugging a problem please contact support@advancedcustomfields.com If you need help or advice using or implementing something with ACF, try the ACF support forum at https://support.advancedcustomfields.com
+The ACF Team only accept technical bug reports via Github Issues If you need support debugging a problem please contact support@advancedcustomfields.com If you need help or advice using or implementing something with ACF, try the ACF support forum at https://support.advancedcustomfields.com
 -->